Natalie Decker: NASCAR and ARCA

-She was one of seven drivers to compete in the 2016 Alan Kulwicki Driver Development program; she was awarded $7,777.
+Decker was one of seven drivers to compete in the 2016 Alan Kulwicki Driver Development program; she was awarded $7,777.
 Decker joined her cousins Paige Decker and Claire Decker in attempting to make the field for the Alpha Energy Solutions 250 at Martinsville Speedway on April 2, 2016.
 Decker was 38th fastest in qualifying and her MAKE Motorsports entry did not make the field.

-In 2017, it was announced that she would drive in three ARCA races for Venturini Motorsports (Elko, Toledo, and Pocono).
+In 2017, it was announced that Decker would drive in three ARCA races for Venturini Motorsports (Elko, Toledo, and Pocono).
 Decker made her ARCA debut at Toledo Speedway.
-After spending much of the race in the Top 10, she finished eleventh on the lead lap.
+After spending much of the race in the top-ten, she finished eleventh on the lead lap.

 Decker poses with fans at Madison Speedway in the 2018 ARCA Racing Series.

 Venturini later announced that they had signed Decker to drive the full 2018 ARCA schedule.
 Decker began the season by winning the pole at the season opening race at Daytona; she would finish fifth in a crash-filled race.
-Later on in the season she was injured via hernia, and was forced to start the race and have Brennan Poole jump in, in which he would finish the race in 8th.
-She finished the season 7th in point standings, which was last among drivers who competed in every race.
+Later on in the season, she was injured via hernia, and was forced to start the race and have Brennan Poole jump in, in which he would finish the race in eighth.
+She finished the season seventh in point standings, which was last among drivers who competed in every race.

 On November 30, 2018, DGR-Crosley announced plans for Decker to run a partial Truck Series schedule for the team in the 2019 season, along with some ARCA and K&N Pro Series events.

 Decker racing at Homestead-Miami Speedway in the 2019 NASCAR Camping World Truck Series.

 Decker's Truck series debut at Daytona saw her No. 54 Toyota cut a left front tire and rupture an oil line, setting the truck on fire on the first lap.
 At Kentucky Speedway in July, Decker was involved in an on-track incident with Spencer Boyd, eliminating both drivers from the race.
 Later, in the truck garage, Decker took Boyd’s hat off his head and slammed it on the ground before being verbally warned by a NASCAR official stating "that's enough".
 She was escorted away by her team.

 Decker signed with Niece Motorsports for the 2020 season.
 On February 14, 2020, she finished fifth at Daytona, becoming the highest-finishing female driver in Truck Series history.
 She missed the Pocono race after being hospitalized for bile duct complications related to her gall bladder surgery in December 2019.
 On September 25, Decker was not medically cleared to race at Las Vegas after experiencing a high heart rate and high blood pressure; because her truck had cleared inspection and was placed on the starting grid, she was credited with a last-place finish in the race.
 Decker later pinpointed high blood pressure as the cause for fatigue, but with a deeper cause undetermined, she also missed the following race at Talladega Superspeedway, where Kaz Grala took the seat.